Ksander215/cursor-support-notes/README.md

 - ✅ **Note**: Private repositories require explicit token access.
 Public repos sync automatically once linked.

 - 🛠️ **Debug tip**: Check `Help > Toggle Developer Tools > Console` for auth errors like `403 Forbidden`.

+Hi there,

+Thanks so much for reaching out — I know how frustrating it can feel when the AI doesn’t “see” your code, even though the file is right there!

+This usually happens when Cursor doesn’t have full access to your **project context**.
+To fix it:

+✅ **Please check**:
+1. Is your **entire React project folder** open in Cursor?
+(Not just a single file)
+2. Go to `File > Open Folder` and select the **root directory** — the one containing `package.json`, `src/`, and `node_modules/`.

+Once Cursor loads the full project, it can index your files and understand their relationships.
+After that, `Cmd+K` will work as expected!

+If you’ve already done this and it’s still not working, feel free to share:
+- Your OS (macOS version)
+- Whether you see any errors in `Help > Toggle Developer Tools > Console`

+Happy to help you get this sorted!

+Best regards,
+Alexander